hashicorp/terraform-provider-azurerm/website/docs/r/maintenance_assignment_virtual_machine.html.markdown

 * `maintenance_configuration_id` - (Required) Specified the id of Maintenance Configuration Resource.
 Changing this forces a new resource to be created.

-* `target_resource_id` - (Required) Specified the target resource id where the Maintenance Configuration will be assigned to.
-Currently, only `Virtual Machine` and `Dedicated Host` resources are supported.
+* `virtual_machine_id` - (Required) Specified the Virtual Machine ID where the Maintenance Configuration will be assigned to.
 Changing this forces a new resource to be created.

 ## Attributes Reference